 "Innovative instructional methods and technologies prepare Keck students for a lifetime of collaborative learning and practice and enable them to establish careers as outstanding physician-citizen-scientists, and as forward-thinking leaders able to improve the health of patients and communities."

-- Is designed to enhance the students’ understanding of the basic and behavioral sciences and their relevance to clinical medicine
+- Enhances students’ understanding of basic, clinical and health systems sciences and their application to the practice of medicine

-- Uses a methodology to improve students’ problem-solving and independent study skills
+- Improves students’ problem-solving and independent study skills

-Students interact with actual patients from the first weeks in medical school at partnering hospitals such as Los Angeles County + USC Medical Center, Children’s Hospital Los Angeles, and Keck Hospital of USC.
-This hands-on clinical experience gives them the advantage of the public/private diversity of a community-based experience.
+Students interact with actual patients from the very first weeks of medical school at partnering hospitals such as Los Angeles County + USC Medical Center, Children’s Hospital Los Angeles, and Keck Hospital of USC, and others.
+This hands-on clinical experience throughout the curriculum gives students the advantage of a wide range of clinical experiences spanning public and private health systems.

 Simulation Training Programs